Characters from Borderlands 2.

 - Posthumous Character: Long dead by the time you reach the scene, but he drives the plot, and you hear about him in the ECHO logs he left behind.

-- Miles Gloriosus: Actually invoked upon him.
+- Miles Gloriosus: Actually invoked.
 Though not a coward, he hated violence and swore to never kill.
 Somewhere along the line though, someone built up a reputation of him as a fearless, bloodthirsty cutthroat.
 He uses this to maintain order among his crew.

 - Sanity Slippage: According to Scarlett, Blade went insane later on in life, believing a conspiracy about sentient tacos.
 This might be related to him killing all of his crew members.

 - Abusive Parents: Evidently Mr. Torgue had a rough childhood.
-During the Bar Brawl at Pete's Bar, he'll make a mention of an alcoholic father.
+During the Bar Brawl at Pete's Bar, he'll make a mention of an alcoholic father."THIS BAR FIGHT REMINDS ME OF MY DAD.
+ALCOHOLISM DESTROYS FAMILIES."

-- All There In The Hilarious IAmA: There's a lot of stuff in the AmA on Reddit that you don't learn in-game.
+- All There in the Manual: There's a lot of stuff in the AmA on Reddit that you don't learn in-game.

 - Badass Mustache: He sports a prominent 'stache on his face.
 According to his grandma, he's had it since he was nine.

-- Berserk Button: Game reviewers who bash games he likes.
+- Game reviewers who bash games he likes.
 This includes bad-mouthing mechanics he likes, such as a Stealth-Based Mission.

 - Being rude to women deeply offends him.
 He even lashes out at ill-mannered non-existent characters in Tina's boardgame: